 A financial power of attorney is a powerful document which, in effect, allows one or more individuals to perform financial transactions on your behalf.
 Often, this document is drafted by a qualified attorney, which is the approach I would recommend to my clients.
 Many financial institutions have internal financial power of attorney forms, which will allow you to give someone financial power of attorney over your accounts at that specific institution without having to hire an attorney.
 Regardless of how you set it up, there are many reasons why giving someone financial power of attorney is a better approach than adding them as a joint owner to your accounts.

 - You can set up a successor in the event the original person you appoint is unable to serve.
-It’s always good to have a back-up plan, and you have the opportunity to name a successor when you execute your power of attorney paperwork, or you can amend it later.
+It’s always good to have a back-up plan, and you can name a successor when you execute your power of attorney paperwork, or you can amend it later.

 - You can give your financial power of attorney the ability to conduct real estate transactions on your behalf.
-I’ve encountered situations where a parent is in a nursing home with dementia, no one has financial power of attorney, and the children are left struggling to try and figure out how to sell the parent’s house so they can pay the nursing home bill.
-If in this example, the parent gave financial power of attorney to one or more of their children (while the parent was still healthy), they could most likely be able to negotiate terms and sign on their parents’ behalf.
+For example, there are many situations where a child is helping an elderly parent sell their home or buy a new one, especially if the parent is experiencing cognitive issues.
+In this example, if the parent gave financial power of attorney to one or more of their children (while the parent was still healthy), they could most likely be able to negotiate terms and sign on their parents’ behalf.

 It’s worth noting that most financial institutions require a review process of a financial power of attorney appointment.
 Generally, the institution’s legal department would want to review the document before allowing the designated person(s) to conduct transactions.
 This process can take several weeks, so if the family is facing an emergency, they may not have immediate access to the money.
 I would recommend making sure that all financial institutions where you have accounts have a copy of your executed financial power of attorney now, so it’s in place before it’s needed.

 The Best of Both Worlds